ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 ### Publisher

-The Root Data Entity in _Bagged RO-Crate_ SHOULD have a [publisher](http://schema.org/publisher) property.
-This should be a an [Organization](http://schema.org/Organization) though it MAY be a string-literal or a URI.
+The _Root Data Entity_ SHOULD have a [publisher](http://schema.org/publisher) property.
+This SHOULD be an [Organization](http://schema.org/Organization) though it MAY be a [Person](http://schema.org/Person), a string-literal, or a URI.

 ```json